-Press and hold the PTT button on the side of the radio body to transmit.
+Press and hold the PTT button on the side of the radio body to transmit (upwards for VFO A; downwards for VFO B).
 While transmitting, speak approximately 3-5cm from the microphone.
 When you release the PTT your transceiver will go back to receive mode.